 I’d been meaning to visit the place ever since I ‘met’ one of the co-founders (Suketu) on Twitter 2-3 months ago.
 At the time, I’d tweeted about getting some Belgian beers from Bangalore and he replied saying I just had to visit Doolally to check out the real thing.
 Added to this was the fact that it was located at The Corinthians Boutique Hotel in the NIBM / Kondhwa area, “our” side of town or “nadi ke us paar” as we keep saying.

 So Doolally it was and we set forth around 8 pm.
 The place is a treat for the eyes, with it’s brand new shining steel vats behind glass doors, lots of wood work, well spaced seating both indoor and outdoor, and an extremely relaxed air about the place.
 There was a live band playing as well, though frankly, the less said about it, the better.

 It was a pleasure to finally meet Suketu and he instantly made us all feel at home.
 He had some other guests to attend to as well, but recommended the Dark Lager as he left, which pretty much made up my mind.

 Apparently, the place has Happy Hours from 6.30 pm to 9 pm and the steward said we were just in time (8.59 pm) to opt for it.
 We readily agreed to try each of the beers on offer; 5 beers (Premium, Wheat, Rye, Cider and Dark Lager) for 6 people, the Dark Lager getting a second nod.
 Only later did we realise that free samples were on offer!

-It is an ideal place to go and laze around on a Sunday afternoon with freshly brewed beer available on tap and soak in the relaxing ambience of the place.
-One thing is pukka for sure, there are gonna be lot of meetups at Doolally for a long time to come ! 🙂
+It is an ideal place to laze around on a Sunday afternoon with freshly brewed beer available on tap while soaking in the relaxed ambience of the place.
+One thing is pukka for sure, there are going to be a LOT of meetups at Doolally for a long time to come!

 The Corinthians Boutique Hotel